Game-theoretic statistics and safe anytime-valid inference: Central concepts

 \subsection{Multiplying e-values}

 Independent e-values can be combined by multiplication.
 If $B_1,\dots,B_n$ are independent e-values for $\cP$, then the product $B_1\cdots B_n$ is also an e-value for $\cP$.
 As we saw in Section \ref{subsec:test}, a product of dependent e-values can also be an e-value.
-If, for all $k$, $B_k$ is an e-value for $\cP$ conditional on the values of $B_1, \ldots, B_{k-1}$, i.e. if
+If, for all $k$, $B_k$ is an e-value for $\cP$ conditional on the values of $B_1, \ldots, B_{k-1}$, i.e.\ if

 for $k\ge1$, then $M_n = \prod_{k=1}^n B_k$ is an e-value for $\cP$.
 The sequence $(M_n)_{n\ge 0}$ is a supermartingale with respect to the filtration generated by the $B_k$.
-In fact, in Section~\ref{subsec:test} we encountered, and in Sections~\ref{sec:parametric} and~\ref{sec:nonparametric} we again encounter, at each time $t$ a random variable $S_t$ which is a single-round e-variable conditional on the past, i.e. for all $P \in \cP$
+In fact, in Section~\ref{subsec:test} we encountered, and in Sections~\ref{sec:parametric} and~\ref{sec:nonparametric} we again encounter, at each time $t$ a random variable $S_t$ which is a single-round e-variable conditional on the past,

 If (\ref{eq:seqe}) holds for all $t$, then $M_n = \prod_{t=1}^n S_t$ is an e-value for $\cP$.
 The sequence $(M_n)_{n\ge 0}$ is a supermartingale with respect to the (often richer) filtration $\cF$.